-We have assured non-financial information of the BRSR Core indicators1 in the Report, pertaining to the Company's performance for the period 1st April 2023 through 31st March 2024.
+We have assured non-financial information of the BRSR Core indicators1 in the Report, pertaining to the Company's performance for the period 1st April 2024 through 31st March 2025.

 The reporting scope and boundary cover the Company's operations.
-Verification of non-financial sustainability performance data was conducted at the following sites, on sample basis, based on our professional judgement:
+Verification of non-financial sustainability performance data, based on our professional judgment was conducted at the following sites, on a sample basis:

 - Corporate Office, Mumbai

 - Backoffice, Pune

-- Distribution Centre- Wagholi, Pune
+- Distribution Centre- Vapi, Gujarat

 - Stores

-- Westside (W011), Army Navy, Mumbai
+- Westside (W096), Bangalore, Karnataka

-- Westside (W256), Utopia Mall, Mumbai
+- Zudio (Z575), Chennai, Tamil Nadu

-- Zudio (Z116), Yashprabha, Mumbai
+- Zudio (Z455), Noida, Uttar Pradesh